Skip to content

 First Dollar Defense

-With First Dollar Defense, your Errors and Omissions insurance pays for attorney’s fees.
-You’re only responsible for out-of-pocket claims expense (the “Retention”) in the case of a settlement or liability judgment in which damages are awarded.
+With First Dollar Defense included in your real estate errors and omissions plan, you do not pay any out-of-pocket claims expense where you only have attorney fees, You’re only responsible for out-of-pocket claims expense (the “Retention”) in the case of a settlement or liability judgment in which damages are awarded.
 Without First Dollar Defense, your out-of-pocket claims expense (Retention) is applied to the first costs incurred, which often are attorney fees.
+CRES real estate E&O plans either include First Dollar Defense, or it is an affordable option.

 Back to Top